 We are preparing the arrival of WordPress 5.0 for more than six months, not knowing when the final version would be released.
 When it was finally announced to be released on November 19, 2018, it was clear to us that we would not reach a full compatibility at this date.
 We thus decided to introduce the compatibility with WordPress 5.0 in 3 steps:

 - The first compatibility step has been, almost transparently, introduced by Polylang 2.4.
 Indeed a lot of features such as the synchronizations were available only in the WordPress backend and we needed to make them available to the REST API calls which are used by the block editor.

 - The second compatibility step is introduced by Polylang 2.5.
 The aim is to make Polylang usable with the block editor.
 It keeps the legacy metabox, using the metabox compatibility layer provided by WordPress 5.0, fixes most of the issues that we have detected during our tests and allows to duplicate the blocks for Polylang Pro users.

 - The third compatibility step will come with Polylang 2.6 at the beginning of 2019 and will introduce a new sidebar panel which should allow us to fix the last glitches.

 What are the known remaining issues with Polylang 2.5?

 Working in Polylang Pro but not in Polylang:

 - WordPress categories, post tags and page parents panels are not filtered by the current post language.

-- New categories and post tags created from the editor are always created in the default language.
+- New categories and post tags created from the editor are not assigned a language.